-I mean, everything is available at the touch of a button in SF now (where I live) – your lunch, your laundry, your handyman, your car, someone to park your car, a massage, a cleaner, groceries, alcohol, someone to package and mail your stuff, on-demand strong people to move stuff, you name it you can have it available immediately.
+I mean, everything is available at the touch of a button in SF now (where I live) – your lunch, your laundry, your handyman, your car, someone to park your car, give you a massage, help with cleaning, groceries, alcohol, package and mail your stuff, on-demand strong people to move stuff, you name it you can have it available immediately.
 I have become so lazy living here… my entire life is outsourced!
 I love it.

 Real estate is no different, buyers want to see homes NOW and they ideally don’t want to find an agent first, go through a whole scheduling exercise to see a property.